tabler/tabler/pages/_docs/dropdowns.md

 ---
 title: Dropdowns
-description: Toggle contextual overlays for displaying lists of links and more with the Bootstrap dropdown plugin.
+description: Use dropdowns to display lists of options or include more positions in a menu without overwhelming users with too many buttons and long lists.
+Dropdowns facilitate users' interaction with your website or software and make your design look clear.
 bootstrap-link: components/dropdowns
 ---

 ## Default dropdown

-Any single `.btn` can be turned into a dropdown toggle with some markup changes.
-Here’s how you can do this:
+With small markup changes, you can turn any `.btn` into a dropdown toggle and use it to display more options for users to choose from.
+Start with the default dropdown and then use additional classes to make your dropdown more user-friendly.

 {% capture code %}
 {% include ui/dropdown-menu.html show=true %}